ArqTras/FAQ-ArQmA/Faq-Multisig.md

+(no copyright) 1/24/2019
-## ArQmA 2/2 Multisig
+# ArQmA 2/2 Multisig Wallet Transfers

+Purpose: Enable a balance on a joint account that requires 2 or more signatures from separate accounts and their respective digital signatures.
+A spend transaction that is one way only forward can then be created and enabled from both parties.
+Refunds and recourses have to be dealt with the seller directly.

+Also, a third party signer could also be enabled as an escrow agent could also enable pend forward only transactions or with both buyer and seller agreeing to cancel a purchase the escrow agent can send funds to one party, both or the seller with signoff signatures.

-First, the wallet to be converted to multisig **must be empty**.
+First, the buyers wallet to be converted to multisig **must be empty**.
- It is best to use a brand-new walllet for the purpose, although not required.
+ It is best to use a brand-new, separate  walllet for the purpose, although not required.
 It is strongly advised to make a copy of the wallet files first, just in case something goes wrong.
+Also the buyer needs to transfer funds from their normal spending wallet to this multisig wallet for personal security and anonymitiy reasons.
 ### Set-up

 #### Step 1 Initiate Creation of Multisig Wallet and Exchange Data